 Bio-identical Hormones and Osteoporosis

 “Osteoporosis” refers to the gradual, progressive, decreasing bone density affecting millions of Americans.
 “Osteo,” the Greek term for bone, and “poros,” which means porous.
-Bio-identical hormones and Osteoporosis are closely tied.
+Bio-identical hormones are a safe and effective treatment for Osteoporosis.

 Both women and men share the risk of experiencing Osteoporosis as they age.
 This condition typically begins around the age of 50.
 The primary reason for this bone loss is due to declining hormone levels, specifically estrogen.
 The loss of these critical hormones accelerates as women experience a sharp decline in hormone production.

 Men are also at increased risk of Osteoporosis after 50.
-This risk is due to the drop in testosterone’s ability to be converted to estrogen.
+There is a risk of testosterone turning to estrogen as men age.
 Testosterone levels begin to decline around age 30.
 However, this happens at a much slower rate than in women.

 Bone cells dissolve and grow throughout our lives.
-In fact, in a 10-year period, the human skeletal structure is replaced entirely.
-These changes are called “remodeling.”
+In fact, every 10 years, the human skeletal system is completely.
 When bone cells dissolve faster than they grow, the bones become more porous and lose density.
 That, in a nutshell, is s Osteoporosis.
 When bones become thin and brittle, they are at a greater risk for fracture.
 In fact, Osteoporosis increases the risk of fractures by over 50%.

 Osteopenia occurs before Osteoporosis and starts when the bones lose their density.
 This is the first stage of an imbalance in the bone remodeling process.